cisco/mindmeld/source/integrations/webex_teams.rst

 .. note::

-   Please make sure to install Webex Teams dependency by running in shell: :code:`pip install mindmeld[bot]`.
+   Please make sure to install the Webex Teams dependency by running in the shell: :code:`pip install mindmeld[bot]`.

 Quick Start
 -----------